 A tripod is one of the first smartphone photography accessories you buy when getting into this art.
 It is a simple tool that doesn’t need to cost much but will offer plenty of benefits while shooting.
 The Manfrotto Pixi Evo (shown above) is one of our favorites.

 A tripod can be used for long exposure photography, which is when the shutter speed is slowed down.
-This technique can be used to create light trails, smooth out fluids, and better expose images without increasing the ISO (which affects photo quality).
+This technique can create light trails, smooth out fluids, and better expose images without increasing the ISO (which affects photo quality).
 Using a tripod can also reduce motion blur or shaky videos.
-Not to mention it really helps to have the camera static when learning composition, giving you more time and freedom to properly frame a scene.
+It really helps to have the camera static when learning composition, giving you more time and freedom to frame a scene properly.

 I am a fan of large, sturdy tripods because I also use them for my heavy DSLR cameras.
 For smartphone purposes, it is best to go with a smaller tabletop or octopus tripod.
 Tabletop tripods are the smallest of the bunch, and as their name suggests, are best suited for use on a flat surface.
 Octopus tripods get their nickname from their flexible legs.
 They can be folded and adjusted in multiple ways and used to wrap around objects.
 The one shown above is called the JOBY Gorillapod 1K and should work like a charm.